 - 9. Grade of 90 or above on all dosage calculation competency tests throughout the program. - 10.
 Compliance with all clinical requirements as outlined in the clinical policies. - 11.
 Adherence to all required health/clinical requirements. - 12.
 In the fall and spring semesters, evidence of receiving an influenza vaccine will be required.
 If the student has a contraindication against receiving the influenza vaccine, then the requirements of each clinical facility must be followed.
 Only physician documented medical exemptions for the influenza vaccination are considered. - 13.
 Uninterrupted progress (without suspension) at MTC.
 A student that is suspended from Midlands Technical College for any reason will automatically and immediately be terminated from Nursing.
 The student may reapply to Nursing when eligible to return to MTC, but may or may not be reaccepted.
 If it is determined that a student is eligible to return to Nursing, the student will be required to meet current admission criteria, attend orientation, and pay the deposit in order to gain a future start date. - 14.
-For students entering Transition, maintenance of an active, unrestricted SC LPN license or multi-state license from a compact state.
-Please note that at the completion of the transition program, LPNs with a multi-state license from another state will apply to the Board of Nursing in the former state to take the NCLEX-RN exam and will ultimately be licensed in the former state. - 15.
+To qualify for the Transition program, an active unrestricted SC LPN license or multi-state license from a compact state is required. - 15.
 Students are to complete a Student Data Change form if there is any change to their name, phone number and/or address.
 This form will be placed in the student's file.
 Students must also update the information in the college's Records Department of the college.